polyphony-cvpr/polyphony/ADH-ViT/README.md

 # ADH-ViT: Alternating Dual-Hand Vision Transformer

-**A clean, minimal implementation for alternating dual-hand video action recognition.**
+**An implementation for alternating dual-hand video action recognition.**

 This is a streamlined version of VideoMAEv2, containing only the essential components needed for training alternating dual-hand action recognition models on the HA-ViD dataset.